AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 This audience is created as an enhancement to the classic "Cart Abandonment" scenario.
 Whereas cart abandonment typically focuses on a cart addition without a subsequent purchase in a certain period of time, this audience looks for an earlier engagement, specifically those who may have browsed a particular product but did not add it to their cart and had no follow-up activity on your site within a certain time frame.
 This audience helps to keep your brand "top of mind" for customers who meet this inclusion criteria and can also be leveraged for customers whose digital properties may differ from a traditional e-commerce model.

++++Abandoned product view with no engagement in the last three days

-The following events are used for the abandoned product browse scenario where users viewed products online, did not add products to their cart in the next 24 hours, and had no brand engagement in the 3 days following.
+The following event is used for the abandoned product browse scenario where users viewed products online, and did not engage (site visits, app visits, online purchase, offline purchase, and add to cart events) in the 3 days following.

 The following fields and conditions are required when setting up this audience:

 * `eventType: commerce.productViews`
-    * `Timestamp: <= 24 hours before now`
-* `eventType is not: commerce.productListAdds`
+* And `THEN` (sequential event) exclude `eventType: commerce.procuctListAdds` or `application.launch` or `web.webpagedetails.pageViews` or `commerce.purchases` (this includes both online and offline)
+    * `Timestamp: > 3 days after productView`

++++

++++Product view with engagement in the last three days

+The following event is used for the abandoned product browse scenario where users viewed products online, and did engage (site visits, app visits, online purchase, offline purchase, and add to cart events) in the 3 days following.

+The following fields and conditions are required when setting up this audience:

+* `eventType: commerce.productViews`
+* And `THEN` (sequential event) include `eventType: commerce.procuctListAdds` or `application.launch` or `web.webpagedetails.pageViews` or `commerce.purchases` (this includes both online and offline)
-    * `Timestamp: <= 24 hours before now, GAP(>= 3 days)`
+    * `Timestamp: > 3 days after productView`

++++Engagement streaming in the last one day

+The following event is used for the abandoned product browse scenario where users have engaged (site visits, app visits, online purchase, offline purchase, and add to cart events) in the last 1 day.

+The following fields and conditions are required when setting up this audience:

-* `eventType: application.launch or web.webpagedetails.pageViews or commerce.purchases`
+* `eventType: commerce.procuctListAdds or application.launch or web.webpagedetails.pageViews or commerce.purchases`
-    * `Timestamp: <= 2 days before now`
+    * `Timestamp: in last 1 day` (Streaming)

++++

++++Engagement batch in the last three days

-The descriptor for the abandoned product browse scenario appears as:
+The following event is used for the abandoned product browse scenario where users have engaged (site visits, app visits, online purchase, offline purchase, and add to cart events) in the last 3 days.

-`Include audience who have at least 1 eventType = ProductViews event THEN have at least 1 Any event where (eventType does not equal commerce.productListAdds) and occurs in last 24 hour(s) then after 3 days do not have any Any event where (eventType = application.launch or web.webpagedetails.pageViews or commerce.purchases) and occurs in last 2 day(s).`
+The following fields and conditions are required when setting up this audience:

+* `EventType: commerce.procuctListAdds or application.launch or web.webpagedetails.pageViews or commerce.purchases`
+    * `Timestamp: in last 3 days` (Batch)

++++

 >[!TAB Abandoned Cart Scenario]

 This audience is created to support the classic "Cart Abandonment" scenario.
 Its purpose is to find customers who added a product to their shopping cart but ultimately did not follow through with a purchase.
 This audience will help keep not only your brand "top of mind" for your customers but also the products that they left behind without a subsequent purchase.

-The following events are used for the abandoned cart scenario where users added a product to their cart, but did not complete the purchase or clear their cart in the last 24 hours.
+The following events are used for the abandoned cart scenario where users added a product to their cart between 1 and 4 days ago, but did not complete the purchase or clear their cart.

 The following fields and conditions are required when setting up this audience: